MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-preferences.md

 **Type of exclusion**

-Specifies the type of content excluded from being scanned.
+Specifies the type of content excluded from the scan.

 |||
 |:---|:---|